 While the adjustments described above constitute all adjustments management believes are applicable to the pro forma presentation set forth in this prospectus, we believe that other considerations will assist us in minimizing the degree of compensation reductions required to achieve our employee compensation and benefits expense target, which have not been reflected in the pro forma presentation.
 These include expense reductions of approximately \$100,000 over the next year related to the following-the expiration of guaranteed payments and other contractual agreements with our managing directors; the expiration of contractual payouts to the founders of LAM; planned reductions associated with the restructuring of the Lazard Group pension plans (reflecting a change from defined benefit plans to defined contribution plans) and post-retirement medical plans and cost savings resulting from a reassessment of our staffing needs.
 The expiration of contractual agreements requiring payments to our managing directors for services performed and to the founders of LAM will reduce expenses by approximately \$55,000.
-The planned expense reductions associated with the restructuring of the Lazard Group pension and post-retirement medical plans and the cost savings from a reassessment of our staffing needs are expected to be approximately \$45,000.
-Our reassessment of staffing needs was substantially completed during 2004, and, as a result, headcount was reduced.
-As part of our periodic performance reviews, we expect to continue to reassess needs in the future, but no material reassessment plans are currently in place.
+The planned expense reductions associated with the restructuring of the Lazard Group pension and post-retirement medical plans and post-retirement medical plans and to the founders of LAM will reduce expenses by approximately \$55,000.
+The planned expense reductions associated with the restructuring of the Lazard Group pension and post-retirement medical plans and to the founders of use a result, headcount was reduced.
+As part of our staffing needs are expected to be approximately \$45,000.
+Our reassess needs in the future, but no material reassessment plans are currently in place.
 No material costs were incurred in connection with our prior reassessment of staffing needs.
-To the extent required, any reductions, over and above these approximately \$100,000 of reductions, necessary to achieve our target employee compensation expense-to-operating revenue ratio of 57.5% will be accomplished by reducing other compensation expenses, including the discretionary bonuses of our managing directors, as ge
+To the extent required, any reductions, over and above these approximately \$100,000 of reductions, necessary to achieve our tanget employee compensation expense-to-operating revenue ratio of 57.5% will be accomplished by reducing other compensation